AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/better-sdr.md

 **Revolutionize your data strategy and empower your team to create a solid solution design reference (SDR) document.
 Eliminate measurement gaps and foster a collaborative data culture through step-by-step methodologies.**

 It's finally time.
 You put together a solid Solution Design Reference (SDR).
-This is the guide you use to implement your metrics and dimensions, what they're called, when they fire, and your devs loved it.
+This is the guide that you use to implement your metrics and dimensions, what they're called, when they fire, and your devs loved it.
 You went through the entire process of deployment, writing acceptance criteria, going through your sprints, QAing the entire thing, and it's done!
 It was a lot of work, and now it's done.
 Your instance of Adobe Analytics should be getting marketing and product jumping up and down as they dig into the data, get new revelations about your customers, and find all the areas of success and, well, areas of less success.
-But you're not hearing the accolades you were expecting.
+But you're not hearing the accolades that you were expecting.

 From one camp, you hear complaints.